Generic Name: estradiol (ES-tra-DYE-ol)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Breast pain or tenderness; headache; hair loss; mild irritation or redness at the application site; mild nausea or vomiting; spotting or breakthrough bleeding; stomach cramps or bloating.
+Breast pain or tenderness; hair loss; headache; nausea or vomiting; spotting or breakthrough bleeding; stomach cramps or bloating.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); back pain; breast discharge or lump in the breast; calf or leg pain or swelling; chest pain; confusion; coughing up blood; dark urine; depression; dizziness; fainting; fever; memory problems; mental or mood changes; migraine; muscle pain; one-sided weakness; nipple discharge; painful or difficult urination; persistent or severe breast pain or tenderness; persistent or severe headache, nausea, or vomiting; severe stomach pain or swelling; slurred speech; sudden shortness of breath; swelling of the hands, legs, or feet; unusual vaginal bleeding, discharge, itching, or odor; vision changes (eg, double vision, loss of vision); weakness or numbness of an arm or leg; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); back pain; breast discharge or lump in the breast; chest, jaw, or arm pain; confusion; coughing up blood; fainting; fever; memory problems; mental or mood changes; migraine; one-sided weakness; nipple discharge; painful or difficult urination; persistent or severe breast pain or tenderness; persistent or severe headache, nausea, or vomiting; severe stomach pain; shortness of breath; speech changes; swelling, warmth, numbness, change of color, or pain in a leg or arm; swelling of the hands, legs, or feet; symptoms of liver problems (eg, dark urine, pale stools, persistent loss of appetite, right-sided stomach pain, unusual tiredness, yellowing of the skin or eyes); unusual vaginal bleeding, discharge, itching, or odor; vision changes (eg, double vision, loss of vision).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.